-The MCO shall authorize NEMT for the least costly means of transportation available to and/or from a qualified provider of routine or specialty care within the enrollee's transportation service area.
+The MCO shall cover NEMT for the least costly means of transportation available that accommodates the level of service required by the enrollee to and/or from a Medicaid covered service.

+NEMT must be within the enrollee's transportation service area.
 The transportation service area is defined as the area that complies with the geographic access standards outlined in the Provider Network Companion Guide.